jeremyandrews/argus/memory-bank/activeContext.md

 - Consider UI enhancements to visualize entity relationships
 - Explore entity-based search functionality

-### Previous Focus: Enhanced Article Matching Transparency
+### Current Focus: Fixed Similarity Scoring Inconsistency

+We've identified and fixed an inconsistency in the article similarity scoring system that was causing articles with no entity overlap to sometimes appear in "similar articles" results.

+The issue:
-We've implemented a dual-query approach for enhanced article matching that combines:
+- We implemented a dual-query approach for enhanced article matching that combines:
   - Vector similarity (60% weight)
   - Entity overlap (30% weight)
   - Temporal proximity (10% weight)
+- However, there was an inconsistency in the code:
+  - For articles with entity data, we correctly applied the formula: `0.6 * vector_score + 0.4 * entity_similarity`
+  - But for articles without entity data, we were using 100% of the vector score, bypassing our weighting system
+  - This allowed articles with zero entity overlap to appear in results if their vector similarity was high enough (≥0.75)

+Recently completed fixes:
+- ✅ Modified the case for articles without entity data to use `final_score = 0.6 * article.score`
+- ✅ Updated the similarity formula description from "100% vector similarity" to "60% vector similarity"
+- ✅ Ensured consistent weighting throughout all similarity calculation paths
+- ✅ Tested implementation to verify articles must now have some entity overlap to appear in results

+Impact of this change:
+- Articles without entity overlap can score a maximum of 0.6 (60% of perfect vector similarity)
+- Since the threshold is 0.75, articles must have some entity overlap to appear in results
+- The system now enforces the requirement that similar articles should share at least one entity
+- Users will see more relevant, semantically connected content in similar articles sections

+### Previous Focus: Enhanced Article Matching Transparency

 Recently completed:
 - ✅ Enhanced `ArticleMatch` struct to expose detailed similarity metrics: